How to get a Song Professionally Recorded

 4) DO A SELF-FUNDED RECORDING IN A LOCAL STUDIO

 Even with modern technology, there is still likely to be a limit to the quality you can produce in a home studio, unless you’re a professional audio engineer, or producer living with you, of course.
 If you want your recorded music to be as competitive as possible, you may still want to go the route of recording the full project in the studio.

-Hourly rates vary among studios, from around $30/hour for smaller project studios to over $100/hour for state-of-the-art or in-demand recording studios.
+Hourly rates vary among studios, from around $30/hour for smaller project studios to over $100/hour for state-of-the-art or in-demand recording studios in the US.
 Many indie artists fund their records these days using crowdfunding sites like Kickstarter or Indiegogo.
 They raise the capital themselves, then go into the studio and build the record there.
 This is obviously a bit more expensive than doing it yourself, but it also offers a large sonic palette, most of the time.

 5) GET SIGNED TO A LABEL

 Of course, if you have confidence, connections, tenacity, and patience, you can always still try the traditional route of convincing a record label to sign you.
 You’ll still likely need a demo or a decent self-produced recording to make this happen.
 A strong fan base doesn’t hurt, either.
 So start posting online.